openhab/org.openhab.ui.habot/README.md

 Named attributes can be added to items in several ways:

 1. Using tags from the Eclipse SmartHome [semantic tag library](https://github.com/eclipse/smarthome/wiki/Semantic-Tag-Library).
-Example of those tags include `object:Camera`, `property:Temperature`, `purpose:Heating` or `location:FirstFloor`.
-If a semantic tag is applied on an item, will translate it into one of several named attributes (including synonyms and plurals) for you using an internal dictionary, available in 3 languages.
+Examples of those tags include `object:Camera`, `property:Temperature`, `purpose:Heating` or `location:FirstFloor`.
+If a semantic tag is applied on an item, HABot will translate it into one of several named attributes (including synonyms and plurals) for you using an internal dictionary, available in 3 languages.
 Semantic tags can be added on items through .items files, or they may be set automatically by bindings or other means in the future.
 Multiple tags, even of the same type (for instance both `location:GroundFloor` and `location:Kitchen`), are allowed on a item.

 2. Using a comma-separated list of monikers in the item's `habot` [metadata namespace](http://www.eclipse.org/smarthome/documentation/concepts/items.html#item-metadata) - this is especially useful for very specific names or items not corresponding to any known concept in the semantic tag library.
 Monikers added though metadata in this way are supposed to be of the "object" ("what") type unless you specify `type="location"` in the additional metadata configuration: